NATIONAL CONFERENCE

 Call For Paper and Guidelines:

 We invite scholars, researchers, educators, policymakers, and practitioners to submit abstracts for the upcoming conference on "Reimagining Educational Equality: Contemporary Applications of Dr. Ambedkar’s Educational Philosophy."
-The conference will be held on the 22nd and 23rd of November 2024 at Dr Ambedkar Museum and Memorial Conference Hall.
+The conference will be held on the 23rd and 24th of January 2025 at Dr Ambedkar Museum and Memorial Conference Hall.
 The Guidelines are as follows:

 1. Abstracts should be submitted to nationalconferencenovember2024@gmail.com based on one of the sub-themes listed above.
 With the abstract, send details about the payment made for the conference.